Sam Mendes’ “Empire of Light” bathes the viewer in the warm glow of nostalgia even as its reminds us that the Technicolor past had its sharp edges.

-We keep waiting for that defining, lump-in-the-throat statement of what all this might mean, a sense of the cinema as a cultural touchstone, a communal magic lost in an age of empty spectacle, comic book and horror movies which reach their narrow audiences, but not “the” audience.
+We keep waiting for that defining, lump-in-the-throat statement of what all this might mean, a sense of the cinema as a cultural touchstone, a communal magic lost in an age of streaming video, empty spectacle, comic book and horror movies which reach their narrow audiences, but not “the” audience.

-And as I check my notes, hunting for some Toby-Jones-as-projectionist profundity, I’m sad to say it never comes.
+And as I check my notes, hunting for some grand Toby-Jones-as-projectionist profundity, I’m sad to say it never comes.

 Colman is brilliant, Ward brings a lovely wounded nobility to Stephen and the warm and cuddly Jones is set up to sum it all up.
 But Mendes will not or cannot take us there in this personal project that perhaps needed another person or two’s input, and loftier re-writing before the camera ever rolled.